How your friends change your habits - for better and worse

 --

 William Park is @williamhpark on Twitter.
-Javier Hirschfeld created the artwork for this article.

 Join one million Future fans by liking us on Facebook, or follow us on Twitter or Instagram.